-e.
+h.

-- b.
-Foot Release.
-In all boats, the foot stretchers, shoes or other devices holding the feet of the rowers shall be a type which allows the rowers to get clear of the boat with no delay in an emergency. - Where shoes or other devices holding the feet will remain in the boat, each shoe or device shall be independently restrained such that when the heel reaches the horizontal position the foot will be released from the shoe. - Where shoes or other devices holding the feet will not remain in the boat, each shoe or device shall be able to be released by the rower c. without using their hands or with a single quick d. hand action of pulling on one easily accessible strap or release device. - In addition, where laces, Velcro or similar materials needs to be opened before the rower can remove their feet from the shoes or other device, all such materials shall be able to be released immediately by the rower with a single quick hand action of pulling on one easily accessible strap - The forward port and starboard rigger on all boats, other than single sculls, should be protected by a backstay - d.
-Adaptive boats shall comply with the requirements of Rule 4-2-2b and 4-2-2c. - e.
+- Where shoes or other devices holding the feet will remain in the boat, each shoe or device shall be independently restrained such tha when the heel reaches the horizontal position the foot will be released from the shoe. - Where shoes or other devices holding the feet will not remain in the boat, each shoe or device shall be able to be released by the rower c. without using their hands or with a single quick hand action of pulling on one easily accessible strap or release device. - In addition, where laces, Velcro or similar materials needs to be opened before the rower can remove their feet from the shoes or other device, all such materials shall be able to be released immediately by the rower with a single quick hand action of pulling on one easily accessible strap - The forward port and starboard rigger on all boats, other than single sculls, should be protected by a backstay - Adaptive boats shall comply with the requirements of Rule 4-2-2b and 4-2-2c. - e.
 Para-Rowing boats shall comply with the requirements of Rule 4-2-3b and 4-2-3c. - f.
-All boats being used for racing shall be identifiable by a three-letter code, as determined by British Rowing together with a three-digit fleet number determined by the club. - g.
+All boats being used for racing shall be identifiable by a three-letter code, as determined by British Rowing together with a three-digit fleet number determined by the e. club. - g.
 No boat shall make use of any substance capable of modifying the natural properties of water to improve performance. - No competitor shall make use of a boat with a sliding or swinging rigger mechanism. - There shall be no restriction on the design of boats or equipment other than as described above.